-The UK Higher Education sector is in times of economic and legislative change.
-The establishment of the new Office for Student (OfS), the Government's review of tuition fees, the opening up of the market to private providers and a falling number of applications have all increase competition with the sector.
-New regulation from the OfS and other bodies such as the Competitions and Markets Authority and the Information Commissioner' Office with the passing of the General Data Protection Regulations have demonstrated that the University is fit and able to respond positively to new challenges and risks.
+The University continues to scan the policy environment and is fully engaged with sector bodies and local, regional and national partners.
+The UK Higher Education sector is facing an unprecedented period of economic and legislative change.
+The establishment of the Office for Student (OfS), the Government's review of tuition fees, the opening up of the market to private providers and a falling number of applications have all increased competition within the sector.
+New regulation from the OfS and other bodies such as the Competitions and Markets Authority and the Information Commissioner' Office with the passing of the General Data Protection Regulations place further compliance pressure on the University.
 In addition to the regulatory changes, there has been an increasing demand for universities to demonstrate that they are delivering value for money.
-Student satisfaction, graduate outcome, employability statistics and earnings potential are all coming under closer scrutiny to measure the valued added by universities.
+Student satisfaction, graduate outcomes, employability statistics and earnings potential are all coming under closer scrutiny to measure the value added by universities.

-The University has a strategic vision to aim to prosper in the current climate and tackle in advance any risks.
+Despite these challenges and risks, the University is confident that it has a clear strategic vision underpinning the objectives of the Corporate Plan and can adapt to manage and minimize the risks above.
 This vision is endorsed by the University Governance structure and ownership is embedded in all senior management.
-In order to minimise all the risks, the University models a range of scenarios to ensure that plans are in place to respond to any major changes and protect the financial position of the University.
+The University models a range of scenarios to ensure that plans are in place to respond to any major changes and protect the financial position of the University.
+We enter 2019/20 confident that we will be able to flourish and thrive.